Welcome to the New Mexico Music Commission.

 ~ Loie Fecteau, Executive Director of New Mexico Arts

 - Music CommissionersAbout the Music Commissioners The New Mexico Music Commission (NMMC) is an advisory body administratively attached to New Mexico Arts, the State Arts agency and a division of the Department of Cultural Affairs.
-The commission has fifteen members appointed by
+The commission, fully staffed, has fifteen members

 - Contact StaffThomas Goodrich, Music Commission Administrator Education BME, Music Education Ohio State University MM, Viola Performance Mannes College of Music Music Background Director of Orchestras: Denver School of the Arts, La Cueva High School, among others Conductor: Albuquerque Youth Symphony Program,

 - ProjectsNew Mexico Music Commission Key Projects The New Mexico Legislature approved a Bill making the Commission a permanent part of state government in 2009.
 As of September 2017, the Commission has eight Governor-appointed volunteer Music Commissioners and one half-time administrator.

 - Strategic PlanNew Mexico Music Commission Strategic Plan Executive Summary The 2016-2018 Strategic Plan was unanimously adopted by the New Mexico Music Commission at their January 11, 2016 public meeting in Santa Fe.
 The purpose of the plan is to advance, in

 - StatuteMusic Commission Act 18-16-1.
 Short title.
 This act may be cited as the “Music Commission Act”.
 History: Laws 2009, ch.
 13, § 1.
 18-16-2.
 Definitions.
 As used in the Music Commission Act: “commission” means the music commission; “department” means the